redhat-openstack/website/source/uncategorized/securing-services-foreman.html.md

 ### IPA Configuration

-First confirm that the certificates for qpid and mysql were retrieve and are being tracked for renewal:
+First confirm that the certificates for qpid, mysql and horizon were retrieved and are being tracked for renewal:

       # ipa-getcert list

-The output should contain 3 Request IDs in a monitoring state.
+The output should contain 4 Request IDs in a monitoring state.
 These include:

-*   the host certificate
+*   a certificate for the host itself
 *   the qpid certificate
 *   the mysql certificate
 *   the horizon certificate

+The status in certmonger should be MONITORING.
+If it isn't then something went wrong.

 ### Common for Manual and IPA Configuration